Last Update – 24 Jan 2020

 Initially, Rs 100 is to be deposit to open PPF account.
 Later on, you can invest in the multiples of 5 with a minimum amount of Rs 500 per annum and a maximum of Rs 1,50,000.

-You don’t need to pay in one shot, you can invest by a way of SIP ( make, up to 12 installments in a year with different amount).
+You don’t need to pay in one shot, you can invest up to 12 installments of different amounts in a year.

 - You can withdraw your maturity amount, which will be tax-free.